pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

-In this article we will walk through developing a simple web application and testing it automatically by simulating a user interacting with the browser.
+In this article, we will walk through developing a simple web application and testing it automatically by simulating user-browser interactions.

 If you want to experiment with this project yourself, there is a [repository hosted on GitHub that contains all the code presented in this article](https://github.com/peterolson/Testing-user-interfaces-with-browser-automation).

+#### For more on test-driven development, see [this awesome guide](http://tutorials.pluralsight.com/front-end-javascript/introduction-to-test-driven-development-in-javascript).

-## Why do we need browser automation?
+# Why do we need browser automation?

-Testing JavaScript web applications by hand can quickly become an unwieldy task.
-As the number of features included in an application grows, the different possible combinations of ways to use them together can grow quadratically, sometimes even exponentially.
-When you are testing everything manually, as the number of things to test grows, you have to either spend more time testing and less time developing, or sacrifice the thoroughness of your testing.
+Testing JavaScript web applications by hand can be taxing.
+As the number of features included in an application grows, the different possible combinations of ways to use them together can grow exponentially.
+When you are testing everything manually, as the number of cases increases, you have to allocate more time to testing or (if you want to finish your tasks quickly) sacrifice the thoroughness of your testing.

-What's more, developers often test their applications rather haphazardly, trying different features as they come to mind, likely forgetting to try some important features in the process.
-Some of the more "disciplined" developers I have seen will maintain a list of things to test so they don't forget anything.
-For example, if they were building some sort of social-networking site (e.g. Facebook), part of the list might look something like this:

- - Create a post
- - Create some comments on the post
- - Create some replies to some of the comments
- - Edit the post
- - Edit some of the comments
- - Delete some comments
- - Like the post
- - Like some of the comments
- - Delete the post

-As you can imagine, going through the entire list and testing everything to make sure it all works is a very long and tedious process, especially if we involve multiple users and privacy settings where users are only allowed to see content from certain other users.
-One iteration of testing all the features manually could easily take hours.

 So what do we do when we start to waste time on tedious processes that take a long time to perform manually?
-The answer to this should be deeply ingrained in the mind of any self-respecting programmer: automate it!
+Automate it!

 There is a special type of tool designed exactly for automating web interface testing called *browser automation*.
-With browser automation tools, you can create programs that automatically interact with web pages.
+Using browser automation, you can create programs that automatically interact with web pages.
 These programs can follow links, press buttons, read and enter text, wait for things to appear on the page, and so forth.

 Browser automation provides a number of benefits for the development process:

 #### Faster bug reproduction

-Sometimes bugs involve the combination of a number of features used together, and thus take several steps to reproduce.
-This can make debugging a big hassle because you have to waste time reproducing the bug repeatedly while you investigate what the problem is and how to fix it.
-With browser automation, you can create a script that automatically performs all the steps required to reproduce the bug so that you can jump straight into the debugging process.
+Sometimes bugs arise through the combination of numerous application features.
+Thus, these can take several steps to reproduce.
+With browser automation, you can create a script that automatically performs all the steps required to reproduce the bug and jump straight into the debugging process.

 #### Regression testing

-Sometimes adding or modifying a feature will have unintended consequences on some other seemingly unrelated part of the program, and ends up breaking something that used to work correctly.
+Sometimes adding or modifying a feature will have unintended consequences on other program aspects, perhaps breaking something that used to work correctly.
 When you have this type of change that causes a previously functional program to break, it is called a *regression*.
 With browser automation, you can create a suite of tests that makes sure that each feature works as intended.
-When you make a change, you can run the tests to check whether or not the change has caused any regressions.
+Whenever you make changes, you can run this suite to find regressions.

 #### Robust applications

 Building large JavaScript applications can get messy rather quickly.
 The application can gradually start to feel fragile, where you have this nagging feeling that there are dozens of undiscovered bugs hiding under your nose.
-Manual testing does little to alleviate the lack of confidence in the application, since it is difficult to manually test everything thoroughly.
 An extensive suite of automatic tests contributes greatly toward being confident about the robustness of your applications.

-### Browser automation isn't always appropriate
+### Browser automation is not always appropriate

-All that said, there are times when manual testing will fit your needs more than browser automation.
-Setting everything up and writing the tests requires some initial time investment, and there are a few situations where it is not worthwhile.
+All that said, there are times when manual testing will fit your needs more than browser automation. **Setting everything up and writing the tests requires more time up front**, and there are a few situations where it is not worthwhile.

 #### Rapid prototyping